This topic describes how to view and manage apps and service instances with Apps Manager.

 You can do the following tasks to manage service instances in Apps Manager:

-Note: For services that use on-demand brokers, the service broker creates, updates, or deletes the service instance in the background and notifies you when it finishes.
+Note For services that use on-demand brokers, the service broker creates, updates, or deletes the service instance in the background and notifies you when it finishes.

 The Overview page for a service instance includes information about bound apps, bound routes, and service key credentials for the service.

-Navigate to the landing page for the space of the service instance.
+Go to the landing page for the space of the service instance.

 The following image shows an example of a service instance Overview page.

-Note: For services that use asynchronous bindings, Apps Manager displays the status of the service while the bind is still pending.
+Note For services that use asynchronous bindings, Apps Manager displays the status of the service while the bind is still pending.
 Asynchronous bindings provide more flexibility for services that require additional time before returning a successful bind response.

-To bind and app to a service:
+To bind an app to a service:

 On the service Overview page, click Bind App.